-Euro is the only currency accepted if you are paying cash and there are usually no exception to this rule.
-If you are planning to bring large amounts of cash of your own currency with you (which we never recommend for any destination), you might lose a lot during exchange, as exchange offices at the airport or in hotels will rip you off with unfavorable rates.
+Euro is the only currency accepted if you are paying cash and there is usually no exception to this rule.
+If you are planning to bring large amounts of cash of your own currency with you (which we never recommend for any destination), you might lose a lot during the exchange, as exchange offices at the airport or in hotels will rip you off with unfavorable rates.
 If you cannot escape bringing cash, exchange it in any bank downtown that offers favorable rates.

-Cards, banks and ATMs
+Cards, banks, and ATMs

 We highly recommend using credit cards to pay any expense during your stay in Vienna.
-You will certainly need some cash in Euros during your visit for some minor expenses, such as buying an ice cream while walking or purchasing some small souvenir on the street.
-For this purpose, you should withdraw small amount as needed from local ATM machines.
+You will certainly need some cash in Euros during your visit for some minor expenses, such as buying an ice cream while walking or purchasing some small souvenirs on the street.
+For this purpose, you should withdraw a small amount as needed from local ATM machines.

 There are ATMs and banks on every corner and cash withdrawals are in Euros with a fee.
 Major banks don’t charge ATM fees to foreigners, but privately-operated ATMs may sometimes charge high fees (Example: Euronet ATMs).
-However, machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.
+However, the machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.